-Buck is now cancer-free, but encourages all New Zealand men, especially Maori men who are more reluctant to visit their doctor, to have regular checks for prostate cancer so they can live long and happy lives with their children and grandchildren.
+A battle with non-Hodgkins lymphona is the impetus behind Buck’s support of cancer awareness and campaigns like Blue September.
+“I did a lot of reading during six months of chemotherapy and realised prostate cancer had a fairly low profile so I wanted to help.”
+Now cancer-free, the former All Black encourages all men, especially Maori men who are more reluctant to visit their doctor, to have regular checks so they can live long and happy lives with their whanau.

 Ray Woolf, MNZM

 One of New Zealand’s most well known entertainers, Ray was diagnosed with prostate cancer during routine blood tests, while managing Type 1 diabetes.
 He had surgery in 2012, is now prostate cancer-free and encourages other men to be proactive and have regular checks.